 I have supplied a basic salad dressing blend that will satisfy most palates.
 But honestly, I let my taste buds dictate my perfect blend.
 Of course, that depends on the salad, the time of year, and my general mood.
 You know that I am a tart at heart, so I always squeeze in a lot of lemon juice.
 Often, I will toss through some extra olive oil, lemon juice and Celtic sea salt to taste at the end – in order to get the balance just right.
 I am also partial to lots of garlic, so I tend to be quite heavy handed with that too.
 But as healthy and cleansing as raw garlic is, we all know how anti-social it can be!
 As my mother constantly reminds me, whenever she samples my blends.

 Just blend and taste.
 Keep adding in more garlic, lemon juice and salt until you get your perfect blend.
 Another thing to mention is the olive oil.
-I always use really good quality cold-pressed extra-virgin olive oil because I like the deep rich flavour and nutritional benefits it adds to salads.
+I always use really good quality cold-pressed extra-virgin olive oil because I like the deep rich flavor and nutritional benefits it adds to salads.
 You might find that a bit too overpowering and opt for a lighter, fruitier olive oil.
-You will get a creamier consistency if you have a high speed blender such as a Vitamix.
+You will get a creamier consistency if you have a high speed blender.
 But this dressing tastes gorgeous when made with any blender.
 You might have a slightly crunchier texture.
 But it is not going to matter once you mix it through your salad.

 Blend up this dressing for your next meal and you won’t be disappointed.
 It is absolutely deelish!